madfields17/Capstone_2025/README.md

 ## Welcome to My Branch!

 Hello there!
 Thanks for stopping by.
-This is the working branch for my contributions to the Capstone 2025 project.
+This is the working branch for my contributions to our capstone project.
 Below you'll find a quick guide to help you navigate the key folders and understand what's inside.

 ## 📂 Folder Breakdown